WARDEN Explained

 Storing Inputs, Making it Faster

 Multiple ways of storing inputs and processing events can be thought of.
 A few of these could be 1) data.frames, 2) lists, 3) environments, or 4) utilize a C++ implementation (among others).
-WARDEN uses lists to store inputs and to process events.
+WARDEN uses environments to store inputs, and a queue with unordered maps in C++ to process events.

 Data.frames can be slow and memory-intense to manipulate, so they were avoided for this purpose.